scexao-org/vampires_dpp/docs/gettingstarted.md

 Depending on who you are, you may have to deal with a variety of VAMPIRES data formats.
 For open-use observers, this is the STARS gen-2 archive format, which is different from the format saved by VAMPIRES during acquisition, and is different from internal telemetry stream data.
 The `vampires_dpp` prioritizes the gen-2 format highest, but the API should be flexible enough to accommadate any user of VAMPIRES- observer or engineer.

+### Conventions

+The data follow these general specifications

+- Parallactic angles are specified as degrees CCW from the North-celestial pole
+- Image coordinates follow *python* conventions
+    - The bottom-left pixel center has coordinates `(0, 0)` (DS9 minus one)
+    - The natural axes for images in numpy arrays are `(y, x)` (transpose/reverse of DS9)
+    - The image center is therefore `(ny - 1) / 2, (nx - 1) / 2`
+- Camera 1 is flipped on its y-axis compared to sky
+    - The beam-splitter will naturally mirror the beam along this axis so camera 2 doesn't need flipped

 ### Formats for imaging and PDI modes

 - Gen-2 archive format (**default for open-use observers**)